prachee-n16/quartz/content/notes/Function Composition in Javascript.md

 ---
-title: "Function Composition in JavaScript"
+title: Function Composition in JavaScript
+tags:
+  - Areas
 ---

 JavaScript is a multi-paradigm programming language - it has supports for several [[Programming Paradigm]], including [[Functional Programming]].